amiryeshurun/HyperWin/docs/guest/memory_manager.md

 # Memory Manager

-This header includes the decleration of functions and structures related to the translating of guest addresses to host addresses.
+This header includes the decleration of functions and structures related to the translation of guest addresses to host addresses.

 To get more details and have a better understanding of this part, please reffer to:
 * Windows Internals, seventh editing, pages 373-375 (32-bit version only).